BonoloMokoatsi/BonoloMokoatsi/README.md

 - 👋 Hi, I’m @BonoloMokoatsi
 - 👀 I’m interested in spatial data science
-- 🌱 I’m currently learning Python and ArcPy
+- 🌱 I’m currently developing my Python and SQL skills.

 <!---
 BonoloMokoatsi/BonoloMokoatsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.